-Aleppo: Evacuation of civilians from eastern areas delayed
+Aleppo: Truce broken, evacuations delayed

 "People are scared to go out in the street.
 Dead bodies haven't been taken to the graveyard to be buried," he said.

 "A lot of people are scared to go to graveyards to bury their own family members.
-A lot of dead bodies are in front of the hospital.
-And no one can come here to take them to get buried."
+A lot of dead bodies are in front of the hospital."

-He said that for some, even death is more welcome than life under Assad rule.

-"A lot of neighborhoods have fallen down, and now it's under the regime control," he said Tuesday.
-"Now we only have left six neighborhoods.
-We are very afraid that all of us may be arrested or killed.
-Actually, most of the people wish that they may be killed (by) shelling rather than being arrested and captured and Assad (is) president."

 Rebel groups held eastern Aleppo for more than four years after the Arab Spring uprising and a Syrian regime siege on the area had essentially cut it off from the outside world, sparking a humanitarian crisis there.